The surprising psychology behind our online coworking buddies

 Coworking spaces for solopreneurs

-As a solopreneur, I’ve found that physical coworking spaces are much less important than the community and support you find there.
+As a solopreneur, I’ve found that the surroundings of any physical coworking space feels much less important than the community and support you find there.

 Habit-building and productivity experts have known for ages that it’s crucial for those who work on their own to find in-person accountability.
 Here’s why behaviour design expert Nir Eyal recommends finding study buddies who will hold you accountable for getting things done.